 Don’t think about yourself at all.
 Think only about your audience and how much they need to hear you.
 You are helping them and changing their lives by delivering your message.

 Concentrate on what your audience knows and what they need to know.
-Make their improvement your passion.
+They lack the knowledge that you have.
+They lack your perspective!
+They need to hear it!
+Make their improvement & education your passion.
 The result will be that you’ll forget about yourself & the possibility of looking like a fool!

 2. Exercise as a distraction

-Do 20 jumping jacks or three yoga poses before your event.
+Do 20 jumping jacks, or three yoga poses before your speaking event.
 It keeps you in the present without thinking about the future.

 Worrying is a way of projecting yourself into the future and imagining everything that can go wrong.
 Stay in the present with a few exercises.
 Resulting in your being too distracted to be afraid.